DrakeLab/miller-tb-assortativity/README.md

 * Effect of assortativity and alternative explanations on probability of an outbreak, outbreak size, duration
 * Variation of results by model type and transmission rate
+* Prevalence of LTBI across simulations

+_Model fit:_

+* TBD: Prevalence of LTBI and male-bias across parameter combinations

 ### Checklist:

 * X Figure out how to code differing infectious periods
 * X Figure out overall transmission rates when transmissibility AND susceptibility vary
-* Modify model script to handle latent class
+* X Modify model script to handle latent class
-* Modify model script to handle male transmissibility and infectious period
+* X Modify model script to handle male transmissibility and infectious period
-* Write additional analysis code to test for the effects of alternative hypotheses on male-bias
+* X Write additional analysis code to test for the effects of alternative hypotheses on male-bias
-* Interpret new results
+* X Interpret new results
+* Repeat analysis with small-world networks?
+* Focus on parameterization of the models since parameterization is arbitrary at the moment, focusing on fitting prevalence of latent infection in a population (25-30%)
+* Analyze the dual effects of individual heterogeneity on infection?

 ### Important background papers: